 Be aware that there are specific punishments for those that entice a child into sexual communication over the Internet or other communication medium.
 This crime involves an adult over the age of 18 communicating with someone who is or who they believe is under 15 years old into committing sexual activity.
 Note that solicitation of the conduct is enough to warrant a charge, whether or not the alleged victim actually takes part in the conduct.
 This crime carries a maximum sentence of 15 years in prison and sex offender registration.

 A conviction for any sexual act involving a minor can leave your professional, social, and public name in ruins and greatly harm those you love and care about.
-If you have been unjustly accused of this crime, call our team at Hooper Law Offices to get started on your defense immediately.
+If you have been unjustly accused of this crime, call our team at Aaron Hooper, Attorney at Law to get started on your defense immediately.

 Defenses Against Sex Charges

-Our team at Hooper Law Offices will investigate the case against you thoroughly and find every way possible to challenge your charges.
+Our team at Aaron Hooper, Attorney at Law will investigate the case against you thoroughly and find every way possible to challenge your charges.
 This could be by examining statements of the alleged victim and/or the statements of other witnesses.

 A defense argument against sex-related accusations may be based on: